Sorry, Readability was unable to parse this page for content.

 what is sopa marianne gingrich ibooks author gabrielle union merle haggard ladainian tomlinson mark wahlberg

-NEW YORK (AP) ?
+(AP) ?
 Facebook closes at one of its highest prices since its initial public offering.

 The stock rose $1.21, or 3.8 percent, to finish Friday at $33.05.
 It hasn't closed above that price since May 21, the second day of trading.